The Raptors: Facts about these bird-like theropod dinosaurs

 The foot of Deinonychus (MOR 747), a raptor from the Cretaceous of Montana.
 Notice the retracted 'Killing Claw' on the second toe.
 Image Credit: James St. John (CC BY 2.0)

-It’s common to see depictions of raptors jumping on the sides of a large dinosaurs, grasping with their arms and slashing through flesh with their killing claw.
-These gruesome scenes play out in the mind of many dinosaur enthusiasts, but how accurate is this?
-Did Dromaeosaurids use their killing claws to slash into and disembowel larger prey?
+It is common to see depictions of raptors leaping onto the sides of much larger dinosaurs, gripping with their arms while slashing through flesh with this claw.
+These dramatic scenes are deeply ingrained in popular imagination, but how accurate are they?
+Did dromaeosaurids really use their claws to slash and disembowel large prey?

-To the dismay of many Jurassic Park fans, the answer is no. Manning et al. modeled the hind limbs of Dromaeosaurs and found the killing claw is not at all effective for slashing (2006).
-Even though they tried using it to slash flesh, the claws would simply pierce but not tear.
-In fact, they would break when attempting to tear into thick hide.
-A different study by Peter Bishop modeled the forces produced by raptors' feet and claws in various positions and leg postures (2019).
-He found the force produced from the claw tip was actually quite small.
-Both of these studies concluded the claws were used more for grasping and pinning smaller prey.
+To the disappointment of many Jurassic Park fans, the answer appears to be no. A study by Manning et al. (2006) modeled dromaeosaur hind limbs and found that the claw was not well-suited for slashing.
+Rather than tearing flesh, the claw tended to pierce without causing significant slicing damage, and it could even break when used against thick hide.
+A later study by Peter Bishop (2019), which analyzed the forces generated by raptor feet and claws in different positions, found that the force at the claw tip was relatively low.
+Together, these studies suggest the claws were better adapted for grasping and restraining prey rather than cutting it.

 Reconstruction of Deinonychus antirrhopus engaging in the prey restraint model of predation suggested by Fowler et al in 2011.
 Prey here is Zephyrosaurus, a hypsilophodontid.
 Emily Willoughby (CC BY-SA 3.0)